Third and Utility Clarinet and Bass Clarinet

 I was born and raised in Eugene, Oregon.

-I became a member of the Orchestra in 2017, but had been performing with the Orchestra as a full-time substitute since 2014.
+I became a member in 2017, but had been performing with the Kansas City Symphony as a full-time substitute since 2014.

 Winning the audition for this position!
 I have auditioned for the Kansas City Symphony at least 6 times in my career, beginning all the way back in the fall of 2000.
 The competition is so fierce, and it doesn’t get easier as you get older, so the fact that I was able to continue learning and improving despite a lot of rejection and setbacks is something of which I am very proud.